-Perhaps, the biggest benefit of cloud computing is that it can help organizations cut down on costs.
+Perhaps, the biggest benefit of the cloud is that it can help organizations cut down on costs.
 With any form of cloud computing, a company doesn’t have to invest in expensive hardware or buy expensive software licenses since the cloud provider is responsible for these expenses.
 The company only pays for the resources and services it uses via the pay-as-you-go model.
-This is particularly beneficial to businesses with the capital to build or manage their own IT infrastructure.
+This is particularly beneficial to for a business with the capital to build or manage their own IT infrastructure.

 The cloud brings a level of portability unheard of with traditional IT delivery.
 By moving your data and infrastructure to the cloud, you can access them from anywhere in the world and from any device with internet connectivity.
 In effect, this means access to your data and apps is just a click away.
 This allows for collaboration between remote teams and those in the office and improved efficiency with workflows.

 Another attraction to cloud computing is that it offers a high level of security.
 Cloud service providers typically have a set of security protocols in place to guard against unauthorized access.
 Additionally, all data is encrypted so it cannot be tampered with, and users are provided with sophisticated tools for data protection.
-Thus, your data will be kept safe from any potential threats with a high level of security.
+Thus, your data will be kept secure from any potential threats with a high level of security.

-Cloud computing can be highly beneficial to businesses looking to expand with minimal costs as it can be scalable.
+Cloud computing can be highly beneficial for a business looking to expand with minimal costs as it can be scalable.
 With the cloud, businesses looking to expand don’t have to worry about purchasing hardware or software to build data centers as they can instantly upscale or downscale the number of computing resources they need.